wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 You can also try adjusting your alert condition to limit the impact of data delays, and see if that makes a difference.
 --->

-## Minimizing the Impact of Data Delays on Alerts
+## Minimize the Impact of Data Delays on Alerts

 You can minimize the impact of data delays by evaluating data from an earlier time window.
 Doing so improves the chances that the alert checker will base its decisions on data that has been backfilled and is therefore complete.